cavro-py/cavro/README.md

 https://cavro.io/

-Designed to be fast and usable.
+Designed to be fast, correct and friendly to use.